Simrad echosounders data files

 If roll data is recorded in the data file Echoview will provide a roll variable.

-Live-viewing of these files is supported using Echolog SM.
+Live-viewing of these files was supported using Echolog SM from Echoview 4.

 Note: Raw data files that contain multiple pings with the same recorded time are processed so that each (co-incident) consecutive ping has 1ms added to its time in a compound fashion.